JJanssen123/tzerra2mqtt/README.md

 Put the ip-address of the RS232 to TCP converter in settings.py.

 Connect the PC output of the heater to the ttl to RS232 converter using a RJ10/4P4C connector, for instance a cut in half telephone handset cable.
 Connect the ttl converter to the RS232 to TCP converter.
+You do not need to power the ttl converter, it gets power from the heater.

 <img src="https://github.com/JJanssen123/tzerra2mqtt/blob/master/images/1.jpg" width=150>&nbsp;<img src="https://github.com/JJanssen123/tzerra2mqtt/blob/master/images/2.jpg" width=150>&nbsp;<img src="https://github.com/JJanssen123/tzerra2mqtt/blob/master/images/3.jpg" width=150>&nbsp;<img src="https://github.com/JJanssen123/tzerra2mqtt/blob/master/images/4.jpg" width=150>